variousauthors/the-valley/NEXTSTEPS.md

 - [] refactor: encapsulate _PAD as it has leaked all over
 - [] use a heart for HP and monster face for monster HP

+- [] when the player is idol, show the HP and XP in a top-side window
+     - each game state should have its own window I guess

 - [] fight v3 - multiple monsters
   - make a table of monsters, randomly pick one